K.A. Wiggins (Kaie) is a Canadian writer who publishes fantasy with a speculative edge for young readers.

-With the encouragement of a series of incredible teachers, she started writing as a young teen and gained recognition in local and international writing contests, most notably from the BC Law Society for her fable-like children's story, Hiding a Pearl.
+With the encouragement of a series of incredible teachers (shoutouts to Greg Holowka of Angus Kay Elementary in Winnipeg, Lenora Esau of Mt.
+Slesse Middle, and Diane Turner of Sardis Secondary in Chilliwack!), she started writing as a teen and gained recognition for her fiction and nonfiction in a variety of contests, most notably for her fable-like children's story, Hiding a Pearl.

-She supplemented a Bachelor of Arts in the English Language and Asian Studies at the University of British Columbia with intensive workshops in editing and rewriting fiction and children's publishing with award-winning children's publisher Tradewinds Books.
+She supplemented a Bachelor of Arts (English Language & Asian Studies) at the University of British Columbia with intensive workshops in editing and rewriting fiction and children's publishing with award-winning children's publisher Tradewinds Books.
 For several years, she worked in corporate marketing and business analysis in Vancouver before launching a second career in writing and editing.

 Her debut novel, Blind the Eyes, was selected by Barnes & Noble Press as one of their "20 Favorite Indie Books of 2018."